laihuynhnhatminh/angular-boilerplate-17/README.md

-# Getting start
+## Getting start

-This is a template for an Angular project quickstart Project structure is based on SCAM pattern (Single Component Angular Module)
+This is a template for an Angular project quickstart.

+Project structure is based on SCAM pattern (Single Component Angular Module).

-Checklist:
+### Checklist:
+- [ ] Update project name
+- [ ] Update package.json author, email and descriptions
+- [ ] Update angular.json outputFile angular-boilerplate-17 with the name of your project
-[] Update project name
+- [ ] Update index.html to your project name/web app name
-[] Update package.json author, email and descriptions [] Update angular.json outputFile angular-boilerplate-17 with the name of your project [] Update index.html to your project name/web app name [] Update firebase.json and .firebaserc or re-init through `yarn firebase init hosting` command [] Update this README.md file
+- [ ] Update firebase.json and .firebaserc or re-init through `yarn firebase init hosting` command
+- [ ] Update this README.md file
-[] Clean up everything you need to
+- [ ] Clean up everything you need to

 ## Development server